Newspaper hawker

 A newspaper hawker, newsboy or newsie is a street vendor of newspapers without a fixed newsstand.
-Related jobs included paperboy, delivering newspapers to subscribers, and news butcher, selling papers on trains.
-Adults who sold newspapers from fixed newsstands were called newsdealers, and are not covered here.
-The hawkers sold only one newspaper, which usually appeared in several editions a day.
-A busy corner would have several hawkers, each representing one of the major newspapers.
-They might carry a poster board with giant headlines, provided by the newspaper.
-The downtown newsboy started fading out after 1920 when publishers began to emphasize home delivery.
-Teenage newsboys delivered papers on a daily basis for subscribers who paid them monthly.
-Hawkers typically purchased a bundle of 100 copies from a wholesaler, who in turn purchased them from the publisher.
-Legally every state considered the newsboys to be independent contractors, and not employees, so they generally were not subject to child labor laws.
+Related jobs include paperboys, delivering newspapers to subscribers, and news butchers, selling papers on trains.
+The job was historically done by children, especially in the United States.
+The profession has faced significant decline worldwide in modern times owing to the advent of online news.

 In the United States they became an iconic image of youthful entrepreneurship.
 Famous Americans that had worked as newsboys included Bruce Barton, Ralph Bunche, Joe DiMaggio, Thomas Edison, Dwight Eisenhower, Sam Rayburn, Walter Reuther, David Sarnoff, Cardinal Spellman, Harry Truman and Mark Twain.

 United States

 Benjamin Franklin is sometimes called the "first American newsboy", as he helped deliver his brother's New England Courant in 1721.
 But the real beginning of the trade of newsboy comes in 1833, when the New York Sun started hiring vendors in New York City.
 At the time, newspapers were generally either picked up at the newspaper's office, sent by mail, or delivered by printers' apprentices or other employees.
 The Sun, by contrast, was not sold in stores or by subscription.
 Its publisher, Benjamin Day, recruited unemployed people using help-wanted notices to vend his newspaper.
 Instead of the adults he expected, his ad drew children: the first was the 10-year-old Irish immigrant Bernard Flaherty, who turned out to be a talented hawker—later a stage comedian—who would cry out the day's most sensational headlines: "Double Distilled Villainy"; "Cursed Effects of Drunkenness!"; "Awful Occurrence!"; "Infamous Affair!".
 These newsboys could either hawk to passersby on the street or establish subscription routes; many did both.